Our Mission & Vision

 Kelly Kowall - President & Founder

 Kelly is the Gold Star Mother of SPC.
 Corey Kowall.
 Her experiences as a Certified Life Coach, 10+ years as Business Owner and over 30 years in Sales & Marketing have proven to be very beneficial to this non-profit organizations and the programs it provides.
-In 2012 she completed her training and became certified as a Grief Support Provider from the AGA.
+In 2012 she completed her training and became certified as a Grief Support Provider from the American Grief Academy.
 Her creativity and drive is priceless.
+She is a published author and an accomplished speaker.
 She is also an active member of the American Gold Star Mothers Association, VFW Ladies Aux and the American Legion Ladies Aux.

 Phillip Mockler - Vice President

-Phillip was a Sgt in the US Marine Corps.
-He is a deputy with the Sarasota County Sheriffs Office.
-After returning from Afghanistan in 2006 he found it very hard to navigate his way through the VA system so in 2007 he founded Everyday Heroes USA.
-His experience in leadership while serving in the military and currently in law enforcement is a huge asset to our board.
-Additionally, his first hand experience in founding a not-for-profit organization that supports our Veterans and First Responders is invaluable.
+He is currently a deputy with the Sarasota County Sheriffs Office.
+After returning from Afghanistan in 2006 he found it very hard to navigate his way through the VA system so in 2007 he founded Everyday Heroes USA (a program now under MWP).
+His experience in leadership while serving in the military and currently in law enforcement along with his first hand experience in founding a not-for-profit that supports our American Heroes is invaluable.

 Ilyas is an attorney at Maglio Christopher & Toale, PA.
 He graduated with honors from the University of Miami School of Law.
 While there, Ilyas was invited to be part of a groundbreaking clinical partnership between the Law and Medical Schools at the University of Miami.
 Furthermore, Ilyas was selected by his peers to be a member of the John M. Scheb Inns of Court where he has won the President’s Outstanding Service Award.
 He is also a board member of the ACE Mentoring Program, an engineering-focused high school mentorship program in Sarasota County.
 Ilyas experience and expertise is a very valuable asset to My Warrior’s Place.